 However, the trend in average concentration (the average trend) over monitoring sites of differing duration is sensitive to biases in the monitoring network.
 Air pollution monitoring sites are frequently moved to more polluted locations, closed in locations with low pollution levels, or new sites are opened in highly polluted locations that require more careful observation.
-The cumulative effect of $site\ flux^1$ is often therefore that a monitoring network is increasingly biased towards monitoring sites with higher pollutant concentrations.
+The cumulative effect of site flux1 is often therefore that a monitoring network is increasingly biased towards monitoring sites with higher pollutant concentrations.

 Duyzer et al. (2015) state that in their dual use for compliance monitoring and assessing population exposure, the choice of monitoring site location is made such as to provide data from the following: (i) the locations where the highest concentrations occur, and (ii) locations representative of the regional average.
 Typically, a distinction is made between roadside monitoring sites, which provide highly localised data from (i), and urban background monitoring sites, which are chosen to represent (ii).
 For this reason, movement of roadside monitoring sites to more polluted locations is not unexpected, but nonetheless has significant effects on the average trend.
 This issue was demonstrated in a 2014 report for the Department for Environment, Food & Rural Affairs (Defra, 2014).
-The long term trends in NO_2 and PM{10} concentration were calculated using data from all monitoring sites in the AURN network, and compared to those derived using data from long term sites only.
-While the trends at urban background sites differed slightly, those from roadside sites displayed considerable differences, which were attributed to changes in monitoring site quantity and distribution over time.
+The long term trends in NO2 and PM10 concentration were calculated using data from all monitoring sites only.
+While the trends at urban background sites differed slightly, those from roadside sites displayed considerable differences, which were attributed to changes in monitoring site and the trends and distribution over time.